Syntax Cache

 Learning Goals

-• ✓Random walker algorithm with direction arrays
+• ✓Random walker algorithm with a constant direction array and modulo selection

-• ✓While loop with a coverage target exit condition
+• ✓While loop with a coverage target exit condition (carved / total < threshold)

 GDScript Concepts in This Part